IN

 If you would like prayer and want to share with the United in Prayer team about a need or matter you are seeking from the Lord, please feel free to share with one of the Oversight Team, and/or you can email below.
 Revealing the specifics of prayer and recipient of prayer is entirely up to you.

-You can forward your request below.
+You can forward your request here.

 …beloved, building yourselves up in your most holy faith and praying in the Holy Spirit, keep yourselves in the love of God, waiting for the mercy of our Lord Jesus Christ that leads to eternal life.
 Jude 1:21-22